apollo-server-integrations/apollo-server-integration-google-cloud-functions/README.md

   typeDefs,
 });

-startServerAndCreateGoogleCloudFunctionsHandler(server, { functionName: "apollo-graphql" });
+startServerAndCreateGoogleCloudFunctionsHandler(server, { functionTarget: "apollo-graphql" });
 ```

 ## Example project
 To develop, test and deploy your function, we recommend that you setup proper tooling to bundle your function and its dependencies.
-The project example gives you an starting point on how you can correctly bundle your function using esbuild and setup scripts for common tasks.
+[The project example]() gives you an starting point on how you can correctly bundle your function using esbuild and setup scripts for common tasks.

 >**Note**
 > ### Why do I need to bundle my function?